elbywan/crystalline/README.md

 #### Why the name `crystalline`?

-Aside of the obvious reasons (crystal-lang), `cristaline` is a famous bottled water brand in France.
+Aside of the obvious reasons (crystal-lang), `cristaline` is a famous bottled water brand in France that published silly TV commercials.
+It is pronounced the same as `crystalline`.

 ![guy roux](assets/guyroux.gif)